cbcrg/nf-phdcourse21/README.md

 Note how the input declaration defines a `transcriptome` variable in the process context that it is used in the command script to reference that file in the Salmon command line.

+Finally, to trigger the execution of the process the workflow declaration is needed.
+The `workflow` keyword enables the composition of several processes and operators in a sub-workflow.

 Try to run it by using the command:

 ```console